christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

 :::tip Choose your own style

 In this respect Argdown distinguishes itself from many argument mapping tools that represent arguments only as "inference nodes" that link different premises together.
-Such tools force you to represent every statement as a node in your map.
+Such tools force you to represent every statement and inferential step as a node in your map.
 This becomes quickly overwhelming and unmanagable in complex debates (at least if you reconstruct every argument's premise-conclusion-structure in detail).

 In contrast, Argdown lets you choose what you want to emphasize in your map.
-You can even choose to only add the central thesis of the debate to your map and otherwise only visualize arguments.
+You can even choose to only add the central thesis of the debate to your map and otherwise only visualize arguments (that may contain many inferential steps).
 This is a good choice for complex debates.

-On the other hand, for small debates, you might prefer the "oldschool" style of argument mapping that represents each statement as its own node in the map.
-By using the [all-mode](#all-mode) it is easy to do so.
+On the other hand, for small debates or single arguments, you might prefer the "oldschool" style of argument mapping that represents each statement and inferential step as its own node in the map.
+In that case just follow [these step](/guide/creating-oldschool-argument-maps-and-inference-trees.html) and you are good to go.
 :::

 The selection process is divided up into two phases: